theflowong/trippy_trees/README.md

 ----
 ## To Run:

-1. Download trippy_trees.
+1. Clone or download repo.
-  * Make sure all the files are contained in trippy_trees folder.
+  * Make sure the folder trippy_trees contains all files.

-2. Open "trippy_trees.pde" with Processing
+2. Open trippy_trees.pde with Processing.

 3. Press play.